The Weight of the After by Paperyink

 If he actually believes that she’ll grab onto that offer like a helping hand, he has another think coming.
 She raises her eyebrows in exasperation and purses her lips in a tight, thin line.
 At this, naturally, he becomes even more determined than before.

-He leans forward, too close, his palms flat against the table.
+He leans forward, too close, his palms flat against the table, fixing her with a probing look that she’s seen him give to other people, but never her.
 “Something is wrong.”
 It's a statement, not a question.

-She shakes her head, denying, but something unpleasant begins to curl around her spine.
+She shakes her head, denying, but an unpleasant chill begins to curl around her spine.
 “There’s nothi–”

 “Something is still wrong," he drills over her.
 “I can feel it.”
+He nods to her.
+“I can see it in the way you’ve been acting since the end of the war.”
 It barely scratches the surface, but it’s enough that the walls start to close in around her, enough that her breathing rhythm goes from waltz to foxtrot, enough that she has to squeeze her eyes shut.
 Her heartbeat thumping in her ears stifles everything else but when he continues, his voice is unnaturally loud and clear.
 “What happened?
 What happened to y–”

 "Don't," she grits out, eyes flying open.
 "Just… don't."

 They glare at each other in the silence that follows, locked in a battle of wills.
 History tells her that neither will blink first.
-But to her shock, just when she begins to think this will go on until they’re two piles of dust and bone, he falls back in his chair.
+But to her shock, just when she begins to think they’ll go on with this until they’re two piles of dust and bone, he falls back in his chair.
 “Okay,” he says, and he lets out a resigned sigh.
 “I won’t.”

 It’s a rare defeat.
 But he’s still looking at her.